THE META-EKPHRASIS RESIDENCE

 Please keep in mind that Karoussos Archives has the ability to publish the paper in hard copy or online.

-Offer by the host:
+Offered by the host:

 The program ensures the validity of knowledge by providing a 100-year experience in Byzantine Monumental Art:

-With its unique Byzantine cultural repository, the Karoussos Archive offers leading cultural content for analysis and processing that can fully support research and ensure its integrity when introduced into new environments (digital or other).
+• With its unique Byzantine cultural repository, the Karoussos Archive offers leading cultural content for analysis and processing that can fully support research and ensure its integrity when introduced into new environments (digital or other).

-The original worksheets from frescoes executed in Byzantine churches, photographs, and slides from the study and work process, remain deliberately unpublished so that they can be used as a first-class resource for cultural heritage research.
+• The original worksheets from frescoes executed in Byzantine churches, photographs, and slides from the study and work process, remain deliberately unpublished so that they can be used as a first-class resource for cultural heritage research.

-On-site studies of the frescoes and their prototype digital adaptations with parallel guidance and consulting.
+• On-site studies of the frescoes and their prototype digital adaptations with parallel guidance and consulting.

-Academic sessions held on-site
+• Academic sessions held on-site

-Online coaching after the residency for the completion of the final report.
+• Online coaching after the residency for the completion of the final report.

 Accommodation Information

 The residency is held at the Karoussos Center in Verga, Messinian Mani, Peloponnese.
 The Maniot house, which dates from the late 1800s, became a property of the Karoussos family in 1974.
 This place was the artistic shelter of the late painter Iannis Karoussos.
 The house has recently been used as a museum as well as a location for research, lectures, roundtable discussions, and other cultural events.
-The accommodation is free of charge.

 Location

-Karoussos Center is located on a Mountain Taygetus hill at Verga village and offers a view of the entire Messinian Bay and the Ionian sea.
+Karoussos Center is located on a Mountain Taygetus hill at Verga village and offers a view of the entire Messinian Bay and the Ionian Sea.
 Verga village is a historic place in the Maniot area.
 There is a distance of about 3km from the city of Kalamata.
 The residence's location may necessitate the rental of a car.
 These costs are not covered by the Center.

 Cost:

 The program is entirely free.
 To stay at the Center, however, the resident must have a Karoussos Membership card.
 As a result, if your application is approved, you must pay a membership annual reduced fee of 300€ (for a week's residency) or 500€ (for two weeks' residency).
 The annual membership has no joining fee and includes all membership benefits for one year.
-Breakfast and light snacks will be available at the residence.
+Breakfast and light snacks are available at the residence.
 There is also the possibility of providing low-cost lunch and/or dinner.

 Residents will be held liable for any damage or loss that occurs on the premises of the Karoussos Center.